CamillaMazzoleni/CamillaMazzoleni/README.md

 - *ResearchTED*: an university project of an app to support research funds through watching TED talks (backend in **Python**, frontend in **Flutter**, **MongoDB**, **AWS**)
 - some small projects of computer vision with **Python and OpenCV**

 I pursued a student-athlete career for more than 15 years: this taught me to push myself to the limit in every aspect of file and I always try to improve myself and my skills.
+If you wanto other information about me read my website [Website link](https://camillamazzoleni.com/)

 <!--
 **CamillaMazzoleni/CamillaMazzoleni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.